depictio/depictio/README.md

 ## Project Overview

 Depictio is an innovative web-based platform currently under development, aimed at facilitating downstream analysis in bioinformatics.
-It provides a dynamic and interactive dashboard experience for quality control (QC) metrics monitoring and result exploration in genomic studies.
+It provides a dynamic and interactive dashboard experience for quality control (QC) metrics monitoring and result exploration in omics.
 The platform is tailored towards large-scale studies and research facilities, offering support for various data formats and interactive data visualization tools.

 ## Features

 * Dynamic Dashboards: Real-time data interaction, customizable views, and user-driven exploration features.
-* Diverse Data Format Support: Handles standard formats like CSV, TSV, XLSX, Parquet, and specialized genomic files like BED, BigBed, BigWig, BAM/CRAM, VCF.
+* Diverse Data Format Support: Handles standard formats like CSV, TSV, XLSX, Parquet, and omics files like BED, BigBed, BigWig, BAM/CRAM, VCF.
-* AI-Assisted Dashboard Generation: Future plans include implementing AI templates for automatic data-driven dashboard creation.
 * Robust Backend Technologies: Utilizes FastAPI, MongoDB, and Redis cache for high-performance data management and processing.
-* Intuitive Frontend: Built on Plotly Dash, a ReactJS-based framework, complemented by visualization tools like JBrowse and Cytoscape.
+* Intuitive Frontend: Built on Plotly Dash, a ReactJS-based framework

 ## Current Status